apache/eagle/eagle-core/eagle-data-process/eagle-stream-process-dsl/README.md

 * [ ] Stream Pipeline Scheduler
 * [ ] Graph editor to define streaming graph in UI
 * [?]
 JSON/Config & Scala Case Class Mapping (https://github.com/scala/pickling)
+* [?]
+Raw message structure oriented programing is a little ugly, we should define a generic message/event consist of [payload:stream/timestamp/serializer/deserializer,data:message]
+* [ ] Provide stream schema inline and send to metadata when submitting
+* [ ] UI should support specify executorId when defining new stream
+* [ ] Lack of a entity named StreamEntity for the workflow of defining topology&policy end-to-end